Santana Moss

-Santana Terrell Moss (born June 1, 1979) is an American former professional football player who was a wide receiver in the National Football League (NFL) for fourteen seasons.
-He played college football for the University of Miami, where he earned All-American honors.
-Moss was picked by the New York Jets in the first round of the 2001 NFL Draft, where he spent 4 seasons with the team, before playing for the Washington Redskins for 10 seasons.
-Moss was selected to the All-Pro in 2005.
+Santana Terrell Moss (born June 1, 1979) is an American former professional football player who was a wide receiver for 14 seasons in the National Football League (NFL).
+He played college football for the Miami Hurricanes, earning consensus All-American honors.
+Moss was selected by the New York Jets in the first round of the 2001 NFL draft, where he spent four seasons with the team, before playing for the Washington Redskins for 10 seasons.
+Moss was selected as an All-Pro in 2005.

-Early years
+Early life

 Moss was born in Miami, Florida.
 He attended Miami Carol City Senior High, and played high school football for the Carol City Chiefs.
-He led the team with 25 receptions for 600 yards and 12 touchdowns as a senior, and amassed 450 yards on 12 kickoff returns with one return touchdown that year.
+He led the team with 25 receptions for 600 yards and 12 touchdowns as a senior and amassed 450 yards on 12 kickoff returns with one return touchdown that year.
 Moss earned third-team all-state football honors following his senior season.

 College career

-Moss attended the University of Miami, and joined the Miami Hurricanes football team in 1997 as a walk-on, before being awarded a scholarship after the season's third game.
+Moss attended the University of Miami, and joined the Miami Hurricanes in 1997 as a walk-on, before being awarded a scholarship after the season's third game.
 He went on to break the Hurricanes' record (previously held by Michael Irvin) for most receiving yards (with 2,546 yards).
 He finished his 2000 senior season with 1,604 all-purpose yards, received first-team All-Big East Conference honors, and was recognized a consensus first-team All-American.
 Moss also became the first player to earn Big East Offensive Player of the Year and Special Teams Player of the Year honors in the same season.

 Moss is an important figure in Miami Hurricanes football history, generally considered (along with Irvin) to be one of the most accomplished wide receivers in the university's history.
 He graduated as the school's all-time leader in receiving yards (2,546), punt return yards (1,196), and all-purpose yards (4,394).
-Moss was interviewed about his time at the University of Miami for the documentary The U, which premiered December 12, 2009 on ESPN.
+Moss was interviewed about his time at the University of Miami for the documentary The U, which premiered December 12, 2009, on ESPN.
 He was inducted into the University of Miami Sports Hall of Fame in 2011.